-The person either a named executor or who in the absence of a Will is entitled to apply to deal with the estate, prepares an Inheritance Tax Return, takes control of the deceased's assets and divides them up among their Beneficiaries.
+Either a named executor or the person who in the absence of a Will is entitled to apply to deal with the estate, prepares an Inheritance Tax Return, takes control of the deceased's assets and divides them up among their Beneficiaries.

 Powers of Attorney